-The parts of the hammer can be divided into three main components.
-The head is not only the part with which you hit things but also the part that fits over the handle and acts as the fulcrum on the claw hammer when pulling nails.
+The hammer parts can be divided into three main components.
+The head is not only the part with which you hit things, showcasing the primary hammer function, but also the part that fits over the handle and acts as the fulcrum on the claw hammer when pulling nails.

 Parts of Hammer:

-Because of this, many aspects of hammer vary & choosing the right one can prove difficult.
-Regardless of the types of hammer, they will each have the following nine basics components:
+Because of this, many aspects of the hammer vary, and choosing the right one, especially when considering the 5 uses of hammer, can prove difficult.
+Regardless of the types of hammers and their uses, they will each have the following nine basic components:

 Although limited, there are a few options you have for hammer faces that will make a big difference in performance.
 Factors include: